skymill/cumulus/docs/cumulus_configuration.rst

 ``disable-rollback``    Boolean            No       Should CloudFormation rollbacks be disabled?
 Default: ``false`` ``timeout-in-minutes``  Int                No       Set a CloudFormation creation timeout ``parameters``          Line sep. string   Yes      Parameters to send to the CloudFormation template.
 Should be on the form ``key = value``.
 Each parameter is separated by a new line.
+``tags``                Line sep. string   No       CloudFormation tags to add to the stack
 ======================= ================== ======== ==========================================